 After moving to Portland in 1985, I attended Western Seminary (located on Mt Tabor) where I completed my Doctorate in Clinical Psychology in 1989 and my postdoctoral residency in 1991.
 My training included stints in family therapy, community counseling centers, hospital inpatient units working with adults, adolescents, and eating disorder patients, and finally in a private practice setting.

 My influences are many and, like everyone, I have been shaped by people, places, and events unique to me.
-However, from living in both the Midwest and the South, on the West coast and in great Northwest; from international and cross cultural travel; from my professional studies in criminology, theology, and psychology; from my work with a vast array of people and cultures through Christian ministries on the University campus, as well as in the professional business communities of Austin and Dallas; and in urban communities as diverse as Chicago, Newport Beach, and Portland: from parenting three children and being a grandparent to (soon to be four) grandkiddos; all my experiences taken together have provided me a broad perspective from which to offer help.
+However, from living in both the Midwest and the South, on the West coast and in great Northwest; from international and cross cultural travel; from my professional studies in criminology, theology, and psychology; from my work with a vast array of people and cultures through Christian ministries on the University campus, as well as in the professional business communities of Austin and Dallas; and in urban communities as diverse as Chicago, Newport Beach, and Portland: from parenting three children and being a grandparent to (soon to be six) grandkiddos; all my experiences taken together have provided me a broad perspective from which to offer help.
 Some of my specific areas of focus are listed below.